Instrumenting Java code in AWS Lambda - AWS Lambda

 Your function needs permission to upload trace data to X-Ray.
 When you activate tracing in the Lambda console, Lambda adds the required permissions to your function's execution role.
 Otherwise, add the AWSXRayDaemonWriteAccess policy to the execution role.

 After you've configured active tracing, you can observe specific requests through your application.
 The X-Ray service graph shows information about your application and all its components.
-The following example from the error processor sample application shows an application with two functions.
+The following example shows an application with two functions.
 The primary function processes events and sometimes returns errors.
 The second function at the top processes errors that appear in the first's log group and uses the AWS SDK to call X-Ray, Amazon Simple Storage Service (Amazon S3), and Amazon CloudWatch Logs.

 A diagram that shows two separate applications and their respective service maps in X-Ray